Swedish rules on plastic microbeads in cosmetic products

 In order to reduce the spread of microplastics in the environment, there is a Swedish ban on the sale of cosmetic products containing plastic microbeads which have a cleansing, peeling or polishing effect.
 This ban includes products such as those intended to be rinsed off or spit out after use on skin, hair, mucous membranes or teeth.
 Such products may be soap with a peeling effect or toothpaste with a polishing effect.

 The ban applies to plastic microbeads in solid phase that are less than 5 millimetres in any dimension and that are insoluble in water.
-There is no lower limit for the size of the microbeads, which means that plastic microbeads in nano phase are also covered.
+There is no lower limit for the size of the microbeads, which means that plastic microbeads in nano form are also covered.

-Plastic microbeads that only consist of naturally occurring polymers such as cellulose are not covered by the ban.
+Plastic microbeads that only consist of naturally occurring polymers, such as cellulose, are not covered by the ban.

 Prohibition in Certain Cases in Connection with the Handling, Import and Export of Chemical Products Ordinance (1998:944), 4–4b §§, (In Swedish only) External link.